craftboi12/craftboi12/README.md

 - 👋 Hi, I’m @craftboi12
-- 👀 I’m interested in vidoe games 🎮
+- 👀 I’m interested in video games 🎮
 - 🌱 I’m currently learning how to create sites
 - 💞️ I’m looking to collaborate on twitch/youtube
 - 📫 How to reach me- go to hell and glue me